TOLSTOBOKOV, BORIS

 compelled Tolstobokov to pick up a pen.
 And at the same time he writes two

-serious theoretical works: "Dodecaphony in Jazz" and "Dodecaphony and
+serious theoretical works: "Dodecaphony in Jazz" and "Dodecaphony

 Folklore".
 In these works he formulates main basis of his original system